NativeScript/docs/content/guide/visionos.md

 }
 ```

-When a `string` is provided, it will look for predefined `hoverStyle`'s within the `TouchManager.visionHoverOptions` that match the string name.
-This allows you to predefine and share custom hoverStyle's across your entire app.
+When a `string` is provided, it will look for predefined `visionHoverStyle`'s within the `TouchManager.visionHoverOptions` that match the string name.
+This allows you to predefine and share custom visionHoverStyle's across your entire app.

 You can enable these effects globally throughout your app for any view which has a `tap` binding by enabling: